Redwood National Park Camping Guide

 Redwood NP Campground Amenities and Best Uses

 Each developed campground in Redwood offers a distinct experience.
 Jedediah Smith is the top choice for immersing yourself in primeval redwoods and enjoying clear river swimming holes.
 Sites near the water provide soothing soundscapes but fill first.
-Mill Creek appeals to families and those seeking privacy; its forested loops stay cooler and quieter than coastal sites.
-Elk Prairie is unbeatable for wildlife watching - wake up to Roosevelt elk grazing in the meadow and hike straight into some of the park's best groves.
-Gold Bluffs Beach delivers a rugged beachfront atmosphere perfect for watching sunsets and exploring Fern Canyon, but be ready for wind, sand, and minimal facilities.
-Redwood Creek is for backcountry enthusiasts comfortable with dispersed camping near Redwood National Park; you must hike in and camp on gravel bars upstream of McArthur Creek, secure a free permit, and hang or canister your food.
-For those seeking additional primitive camping options, Six Rivers National Forest dispersed camping offers nearby alternatives just outside the park boundaries.
+Mill Creek appeals to families and those wanting privacy; its forested loops stay cooler and quieter than coastal sites, though mosquitoes can be active mid-summer.
+Elk Prairie is hard to beat for wildlife watching - wake up to Roosevelt elk grazing in the meadow and hike straight into some of the park's best groves.
+Gold Bluffs Beach delivers a rugged beachfront atmosphere perfect for watching sunsets and reaching Fern Canyon, but be ready for wind, sand, and minimal facilities -- showers are not available here.
+Redwood Creek is for backcountry campers comfortable with dispersed camping near Redwood National Park; you must hike in and camp on gravel bars upstream of McArthur Creek, secure a free permit, pack out human waste, and hang or canister your food.
+The campground is closed October 31 through April 15 due to high water levels.
+For additional primitive camping options, Six Rivers National Forest dispersed camping offers nearby alternatives just outside the park boundaries.

 Photo by Crystal C